uyuni-project/uyuni-rfc/accepted/00102-upgrade-to-salt-3008.md

 Due the great module purge, we need to rethink the way we package Salt, as lot of the modules are been dropped and Salt Extensions are stepping in now.

+As upstream Salt project wants to drops the support from their side in favor of [community driven support](https://github.com/salt-extensions#what-are-salt-extensions) and lifecycle for the different Salt Extensions, this raises the question about which of them do we want to include and support.

+At the time of writting this RFC, most of the modules dropped from the Salt core are not yet migrated to Salt Extensions, therefore nobody from the community has claimed their ownership yet.

 ### Builtin Salt Extensions

 There are a couple of Salt Extensions that we want to have integrated by default in our main `python311-salt` package.
 These are: